 This feature helps manage taxes, including value-added tax (VAT), sales tax, and consumption tax, by automating tax calculations, providing real-time currency conversions, and supporting compliance with accounting standards and complex revenue models.

-Along with the core accounting functions it provides, NetSuite accounting software also provides advanced accounting capabilities.
+In addition to its core accounting functions, NetSuite accounting software offers advanced capabilities.
 These are the features that businesses need as they scale, such as:

 These advanced features help businesses, especially finance teams, to prioritize financial and business performance over transactional work.